Course Syllabus

 Unethical treatment of humans is not tolerated in this course and will be considered academic misconduct.
 Though we do not seek IRB approval for the assignments in this class because they are for educational purposes only, you are expected to treat participants with the same ethical standards as an IRB-approved study.
 Furthermore, you are expected to treat members of this class in a respectful and ethical manner.
 Exclusionary behavior, discussed under "Attendance and Class Behavior" is also considered academic misconduct in this course.

 Misrepresenting what was said by the instructors or teaching assistants with regards to course policy, late requests, regrade requests, special exceptions, or any similar course-related manner is still misrepresentation and is academic misconduct.
 This includes claiming "Dr. Isaacs said it was okay" when it can be misleading.
-The safest way to make such requests is written on Piazza where the entire instructional staff can see what was said.
+The safest way to make such requests is written on Piazza where the entire instructional staff can see what was written and agreed upon.

 Plagiarism and cheating are serious offenses and may be punished by failure on an individual assignment, and/or failure in the course.
 Academic misconduct, according to the University of Utah Student Code,